Economy of Swansea: 20th century

 By the end of the Second World War the traditional local heavy industries were in decline, and although Swansea Bay emerged as a major centre of the petroleum industry in the 1960s, Swansea shared in the general trend towards a post-industrial, service sector economy.
 Today, the most important economic sectors in the City and County of Swansea are: public administration, education and health (38.3% of local jobs); distribution, hotels and restaurants (24.2%); and banking, finance and insurance (19.9%).
 The high proportion of public sector employment is common to Wales as a whole.

 Today

 Major employers

 Major employers in Swansea include manufacturing facilities operated by 3M UK plc, Alberto-Culver, Bemis, International Rectifier, Morganite Electrical Carbon, and Pure Wafer.
 Major service sector employers include Admiral Insurance, Electronic Data Systems (EDS), NTL, BT Group, Conduit, Tesco and South West Wales Publications.
-Large public sector employers include the City and County of Swansea council, Driver and Vehicle Licensing Agency, HM Land Registry, Welsh Government, Department for Work and Pensions, Swansea University, Swansea Metropolitan University, and Swansea NHS Trust.
+Large public sector employers include the City and County of Swansea council, Driver and Vehicle Licensing Agency, HM Land Registry, Welsh Government, Department for Work and Pensions, Swansea University, University of Wales Trinity Saint David, and Swansea NHS Trust.